top of page

 Master’s: Universitat Autónoma de Barcelona: Palaeontology

-Favourite Activities: Craft beer, weird music, craft beer, craft beer
+Favourite Activities: Craft beer, weird music, science communication, wargaming & modelling

 Dr Andrzej Wolniewicz